+For the bulk of my career I have worked in various policy roles for the NSW Government.
+I am also a qualified secondary teacher and actively volunteer in our community - I teach primary ethics at Thirroul Public School and regularly volunteer at Sandon Point Park Run.
 Since moving with my family to Thirroul in 2017, I have been a fierce advocate for quality public transport for the Illawarra.
 In 2017 I established “Illawarra Rail Fail” which campaigns to get more carriages, more services and faster travel times on the South Coast Line.

 I have been a councillor for Ward 2 since 2017 and am the Greens lead candidate in Ward 2 in 2020.
 I had all my education in Wollongong.
 I have a degree in Environmental Science and have worked in nature conservation, local government, and co-operative business.
 I live in Coniston with my family and am the mother of a toddler.

 I initiated the FOGO scheme, collecting food waste from homes to be made into commercial compost for landscaping and agriculture.